triton1846/symphogen/testing.md

 > [!WARNING]
 > THE FOLLOWING CONTENT SHOULD BE MOVED TO THE FINAL DOCUMENTATION PAGE
 >
-> SEPARETE FROM THIS PAGE
+> SEPARATE FROM THIS PAGE

 Two types of tests, automated and manual.
 Automated tests are run by the build server and are part of the CI/CD pipeline.